rvclayton/notes/README.md

 notes
 =====

-a collection of notes related to managing various systems.
+A collection of things to remember.

-`freebsd` &#8212; managing FreeBSD systems.
+`freebsd`: managing FreeBSD systems.

+`books`: read these books.